-SScientific Feasibility.
-Is the science behind the solution sound?
-Convince readers who don't have deep expertise in your field that your innovation is built atop sound scientific and engineering principles.
-Point to the foundational and proven technologies that you rely on to deliver your solution.an these types of missionsoverBecause LIDAR This perception-action-loop has seen much success in terrestrial applications and the goal is to enable that on a spacecraft.
+Scientific Feasibility.
+Rendezvous Proximity Operations have been around since the 1970’s.
+However, Maxar’s goal here is to provide a commercial mindset and an economically viable access to these types of missions.
+The main degree of innovation comes from leveraging a different sensor suite over ones that we clinically choose (e.g the LIDAR) and the analysis that comes with that navigation system.
+That said, advances in sensors such as vision-based navigation, has allowed autonomous cars to distinguish and perform corrective action in often much lower time frames.
+Because LIDAR essentially builds a particle map that the vehicle uses for SLAM (simultaneous localization and mapping).
+The statistical foundations of vision based estimation versus infrared have mathematical parallels.
+This perception-action-loop has seen much success in terrestrial applications and the goal is to enable that on a spacecraft.

 Studies by NASA has concluded that the technology exists today to perform Autonomous Rendezvous and Capture (AR&C).
-A sensor package can be assembled to perform AR&C and, in the extreme case, used to perform rendezvous on a tumbling client. t
+A sensor package can be assembled to perform AR&C and, in the extreme case, used to perform rendezvous on a tumbling client.
+Lastly, how we develop maneuvers (guidance) or the way we realize actuator commands (controls) are based upon stable and heritage techniques.
+For example, the Clohessy-Wiltshire equations or Linear Quadratic Gaussian control.

-nabling Technologies.
-Do the required enabling technologies introduce added risk?
-Using mature or proven underlying technologies and techniques helps to lower technical risk.work
+Enabling Technologies.
+Retiring sensors such as the LIDAR does introduce added risk.
+However, as previously mentioned, heritage mathematical techniques and efficient algorithms we use every day for modern robotics can mitigate these potential issues.
+We will also consider approaching the Charles Starke Draper Laboratory as a consulting agency as we design our software suite.
+Although seemingly a Catch-22, Draper Laboratories is a non-for-profit agency that may work with us as a part of a funded study.

-lternative Technical Approaches.
-Convince a skeptical audience that yours is the best from a technical perspective.
-Your case is strongest when you convincingly refute the alternatives.However, our objective is toquality to the extentdeters the Air Forcecurrent and full-scale simulation designed for WorldView Legion ensures this.
+Alternative Technical Approaches.
+The quickest alternative is to approach an agency that has heritage experience, such as Draper.
+Moreover, a perfectly viable solution is to continuing paying the higher price and perhaps have yourself a “guarantee” in some sense.
+However, our objective is to substantially lower cost and schedule without compromising the quality to the extent that deters the Air Force.
+Leveraging our current platform with Restore-L and full-scale simulation designed for WorldView Legion ensures this.

 Technical Personnel.
 We have both the GN&C Systems Engineering Team, the Dynamics and Controls Analysis, and the Flight software team to provide the technical capability required to develop this product.
 Moreover, we have teams from Radiant Solution or Maxar – Colorado that we could consult for knowledge in robotic perception.
 From experts in rigid and flexibile body dynamics to navigation algorithms, the technical staff at Maxar has the required background.
 However, even if Draper is unable to participate, several other consulting agencies exist, include personnel from academia.